Privacy

 If you do not provide us with all of the personal information about you that we request, we may not be able to adequately respond to your correspondence, process any applications you have submitted, provide the services or facilities you have requested, process payments or otherwise deal with any requests or enquiries you have submitted.

 In some circumstances, failure to provide information when requested may be unlawful, and/or result in legal consequences.
-These circumstances and the potential consequences will be explained to you when your personal information is collected.
+These circumstances and the potential consequences will be explained to you when your personal information is requested.

 What are your rights?